ChrisGVE/taskforge.nvim/prompt.md

     - `shorten_section` if set will shorten the project sections to their first letter, for instance a task of project abc.klm.xyz would be shown as a.k.xyz
     - `project_abbreviations` is a dictionary of type key: list, where list or a single string is a pattern which if found is replaced by the key.

-- Finally the user interface is defined by under the `interface` dictionary and contains:
-  - `view` the default view, either "list" or "tree",
-  - `position` "left", "right", "float".
-Using the left or right column of the neovim interface (similar to neotree), floating would take most of the interface, such as a centered 80% width and height window.
+- `interface` present all options that will control the general UI of the tool in terms of appearance and interaction with the user.

+  - `batch_ui` the defaults options for the utility interface used in the context of a single file (TODO: rename the tag and generalize the options since they should be shared with the main interface)
+  - `main_interface` contains the options controlling the main interface appearance and position, the main interface being the interface to manage all tasks within neovim.
-  - `keymaps` a list of user keymaps for the commands when the interface is active
+  - `keymaps` a list of user keymaps

+- `integration` provides options for integration with other plugins instead of the default ones.

 For a detailed reference to configuration options, refer to [config.lua](config.lua).

-## 7. Test Plans
+## 6. Test Plans

 ### Functional Testing